Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Related Work

-Over the past years, the emergence of vision-language pre-training models \cite{radford2021learning, li2022blip, jia2021scaling, li2021align} has led to substantial improvements to many downstream tasks \cite{he2016deep, guo2018review}.
-Based on the idea of contrastive image-text alignment, CLIP \cite{radford2021learning} exploits a two-directional InfoNCE loss \cite{oord2018representation} to pretrain a pair of image and text encoders, leading to semantic meaningful visual representations in harmony with manually-designed text prompts.
-Motivated by the success of CLIP, several works propose to incorporate different types of pretraining objectives, such as image-to-text matching \cite{li2022blip} and mask image-text modeling \cite{kim2021vilt}, to learn more universal visual-language representations.
+Over the past years, the emergence of visual-language pre-training models has led to substantial improvements to many downstream tasks \cite{radford2021learning, li2022blip}.
+Based on the idea of contrastive image-text alignment, CLIP exploits a two-directional InfoNCE loss \cite{radford2021learning} to pre-train a pair of image and text encoders, leading to semantic meaningful visual representations in harmony with manually-designed text prompts.

-To fully excite the potential of vision-language pretraining models with negligible computation costs, prompt or adapter-based tuning has also been investigated by many researchers.
-For example, CoOp \cite{zhou2022learning} suggests that learning dataset-specific text prompts contributes to better image classification accuracy than manual prompt engineering.
-CoCoOp \cite{zhou2022conditional} extends CoOp by learning a lightweight meta-network to generate an input-conditional token for each image.
-CLIP-adapter \cite{gao2021clip} inserts a plug-and-play bottleneck layer and performs residual feature blending on top of pretrained image and text encoders.

-Thanks to the above efforts, nowadays, CLIP-pretrained models have been widely applied to a wide range of downstream tasks, \textit{e.g.}, object detection \cite{gu2021open}, semantic segmentation \cite{rao2022denseclip}, and image retrieval \cite{baldrati2022effective}.
 To our best knowledge, CLIP-ReID \cite{li2023clip} is the first milestone that deals with ReID tasks based on CLIP.
 By tuning identity-specific text prompts \cite{zhou2022learning}, it uses text representations generated by a powerful text encoder \cite{radford2021learning} to distill the image encoder, leading to more discriminative global features.
 However, the local part features still lack meaningful semantics under the only supervision of global identity text embeddings.